MathyouMB/website/src/content/articles/is-leetcode-worth-it.md

 Whiteboard-style interviews are conducted in real-time with at least one engineer present.
 These sessions might take place on a physical whiteboard, a shared document, or an online coding environment.

-While they test your ability to solve algorithmic problems under pressure, they are about much more than just finding the correct solution.
-Interviewers are looking for how you approach the problem:
+While they test your ability to solve algorithmic problems under pressure, interviewers are really looking for how you approach the problem:

 - Can you communicate your thought process clearly?
 - Do you ask thoughtful clarifying questions?